Diram-Tabaa/15-112-TP-Rendorium/README.md

 #### Method 2
 if you have access to git bash, type in the following command:
--`git lfs install` if you dont have git lfs already -`git lfs clone https://github.com/Diram-Tabaa/15-112-TP-Rendorium.git` to clone the reporistory
+- `git lfs install` if you dont have git lfs already
+- `git lfs clone https://github.com/Diram-Tabaa/15-112-TP-Rendorium.git` to clone the reporistory

 ### Running the program
 first of all, download run the following commands in the shell of your IDE (Pyzo or pyCharm preferred) to download the required libraries